 My path from medicine into technology

-Last month, I stopped researching vaccines at Mass General Hospital.
-I bundled up my stuff, moved to San Francisco, and joined Pivotal Labs as a software engineer.
-What is it that drives a person with a passion for medicine into the world of startups?
-I think I’m in a good place to answer that question.
+In 2011, I stopped researching vaccines at Mass General Hospital.
+I bundled up my stuff, moved to San Francisco, and joined Pivotal Labs as a Software Engineer.
+A lot of people want to understand why.

 The draw of technology

-Until 2010, I planned to be a doctor, but now I’m happily engineering software.
-That isn’t exactly a standard move, so today I want to tell you about my journey from medicine to technology.
+Until 2010, I planned to be a doctor, but now I’m happily building software.
+Why?

-I should start off by telling you: I’m not pulling a tech career out of thin air.
-Computers have been a serious hobby for me for a long time.
-In fact, I’ve solved problems with them since I was little.
-When I was ten, it was BASIC on a VTech learning laptop.
+I should start off by telling you: Tech is not new to me.
+Computers have been a hobby for a long time–since I was 10 years old, actually.
+Back then, it was BASIC on a VTech learning laptop.
 I remember my sheer excitement when I learned how to tell my computer what to do, and that I could use get it to ‘remember’ things for me.
-When I was in high school, it was Java and C++: bloated and overdone, but useful.
-Now it’s mostly modern and agile languages like Ruby and Clojure, but I don’t shun C, and I plan to learn the all-powerful Haskell.
-(After all, I need to be able to call myself hardcore, right?)
-At school, I toyed with the idea of electrical engineering, but medicine won me over.
-I was afraid electrons would somehow ruin my love of people.
-Yes, I was young and naive.
+When I was in high school, it was Java and C++.
+Bloated, overdone, maybe?
+But useful.
+Now it’s mostly modern and agile languages like Ruby and Clojure—and Haskell, just for fun.

 Hard work, I can deal with that